MangaManagerORG/Manga-Manager/README.md

 ### Undo changes
 Old cover is saved in the compressed file as OldCover000X.ext.bak

-It will rename the current cover as OldCover000X.ext.bak while the backup cover will be renamed to its original name.
+This option will rename the current cover as OldCover000X.ext.bak while the backup cover will be renamed to its original name.